 The fastest way to improve mobile web performance is to resize the images to fit the screen size.
-Images occupy the largest amount of space in a web page.
+Images occupy the largest amount of space on a web page.
 So it should be compressed and modified with image formats.
-Here are few ways to use the images effectively in a mobile website
+Here are few ways to use the images effectively on a mobile website

 - Use Adaptive images – Adaptive images uses a PHP script that automatically detects the size of the screen and produces a scaled-down version of the image to fit the screen size.
-Through adaptive image technique, you can also set the quality of the images.
+Through adaptive image techniques, you can also set the quality of the images.

 The main benefit of this is only the needed images are downloaded in the background, and unwanted images are avoided.